-Your housing services team work to keep the grounds of communal areas of South Cambs estates in 101 villages in good condition.
+Your housing services team work to keep the grounds of communal areas of our estates in good condition.
 To monitor the performance of your grounds maintenance service, housing officers carry out regular estate inspections.
-We also hold regular meetings with our grounds maintenance contractor, and work with village voices and voluntary tenant inspectors to monitor their performance.
+We also hold regular meetings with our grounds maintenance contractor to monitor their performance.

 Do you want to work with us to help improve your service?
 We are happy to hear from tenants who are looking to become more involved.
-Let us know by contacting your housing service officer on 03450 450 051 or by emailing email@example.com.
+Let us know by contacting us at email@example.com

 Everyone plays a part in making your neighbourhood a nice place to live.
-Please look out for your neighbours and:
+You can look out for your neighbours by:

-- make sure that grassed areas are kept free of litter and dog fouls
+- Making sure that grassed areas are kept free of litter and dog fouls

-- Do not park on grassed areas or in a manner that gets in the way or blocks grounds maintenance teams.
-Not only is this against the tenancy agreement, it also damages your neighbourhood and takes away resources that could be used for other grounds maintenance tasks.
+- Parking considerately (including visitors to your home) by avoiding parking on grassed areas or in a manner that gets in the way or blocks grounds maintenance teams.
+Not only is this against the tenancy agreement, it also damages your neighbourhood and uses up resources that could be used for other grounds maintenance work.

-- let us know if grass has not been cut when it should be
+- Letting us know if grass has not been cut when it should be

-Throughout the year we carry out 2 kinds of works: cyclical and reactive.
+Throughout the year we carry out two kinds of works: cyclical and reactive.
 Cyclical maintenance is planned and performed regularly, whilst reactive maintenance is carried out if needed and when it is reported.

 At every estate, the following works are carried out:

-Grassed areas are cut 12 times each year (every 3-4 weeks during growing season).
+Grassed areas are cut 12 times each year (every 3 to 4 weeks during growing season).
 Grassed areas will be: